IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest updates on Academic Year 2021-22.

 United Nations Peacekeeping

 Each session is structured around the discussion of assigned readings.
 Students are expected to complete the readings before class and to come to class prepared to participate in discussions.
-Each student will serve as rapporteur, providing a critical summary of the reading in question and helping to stimulate the discussion to follow.
 The instructor will occasionally begin a session with brief introductory remarks (no more than 10 minutes) to provide historical context on one or another topic.
-Required coursework includes a final paper (approximately 10 pages) on a topic to be announced.
+Each student will make a brief in-class presentation about a U.N. peacekeeping mission of their choice during the final weeks of the course.
+The main written requirement is a final paper (8 to 10 pages) based on the course readings.